huggingface/huggingface_hub/docs/model-repos.md

 ## Can I specify which framework supports my model?

-Yes!
-You can specify the framework in the model card metadata section:
+Yes!🔥 You can specify the framework in the model card metadata section:

 ```
 tags: